foxsae/The-One-True-Lisp-Style-Guide/README.md

  (GCLS)
  * Use WHEN and UNLESS when there is only one alternative.
 Use IF when there are two alternatives and COND when there are several.

+ (CLtL)
+ * Common Lisp provides the simple one-way conditionals when and unless, the simple two-way conditional if, and the more general multi-way conditionals such as cond and case.
+The choice of which form to use in any particular situation is a matter of taste and style.

  ## 17. PREDICATES